-National judges are governed by Rule 1.78.2 Conflict of Interest of the Australian Dressage Rules.
+National judges are governed by Rule 1.8.2 Conflict of Interest of the Australian Dressage Rules.
 Judges who provide the judge protocol session should not judge that rider within two weeks after the session, (refer to Rule 1.8.2 k).

-Of course, if a judge is a regular coach/trainer of a rider and/or horse this is a conflict of interest, and that judge can't judge that rider and/or horse within an 8-week period prior and inclusive of the competition.
-For those judges who are FEI accredited, the Judges Codex applies.
+Of course, if a judge is a regular coach/trainer of a rider and/or horse this is a conflict of interest.